kimsappi/wolt/README.md

 # About
 Pre-assignment for Wolt summer 2020 internships.
 It was only required to complete either the front-end or back-end assignment, but I did both to facilitate learning.
+The main front-end interface is not connected to the back-end in any way, since the scope was slightly different.

 # Back-end
 The back-end assignment was to make an API that returns a list of restaurant objects matching a query string and located less than 3 km from the query coordinates.
 Restaurant data was given as a JSON file and we were instructed not to use any kind of database.